When should I be selling ads on a CPM basis?

 Optimising CPM campaigns

 As stated above, you don’t have to optimise CPM campaigns.
-However it’s just good practise to try and get the best CTR possible.
-This encourages repeat business as well as increasing the overall value of your inventory for future deals (having better stats to use when selling just makes sense).
+However, it’s just good-practise to try and get the best CTR possible.
+This encourages repeat business as well as increases the overall value of your inventory for future deals (having better stats to use when selling just makes sense).

-To optimise a CPM campaign is just the same as a CPC campaign (improving CTR), except you should probably set the frequency cap to 3/24 if your site can bare it.
-To improve CTR put more ads on any placements with a higher CTR, and less ads on any placement with a lower CTR.
+To optimise a CPM campaign is just the same as a CPC campaign (improving CTR), except you should probably set the frequency cap to 3/24 if your site can bear it.
+To improve CTR put more ads on any placements with a higher CTR and fewer ads on any placement with a lower CTR.